-- subs: A subsection is used to declare the TOML configuration for any delegate decoders.
-The default is that no delegate decoders are defined. - order (list of strings): PipelinePack objects will be passed in order to each decoder in this list.
-Default is an empty list. - log_sub_errors (bool): If true, the DecoderRunner will log the errors returned whenever a delegate decoder fails to decode a message.
-Defaults to false. - cascade_strategy (string): Specifies behavior the MultiDecoder should exhibit with regard to cascading through the listed decoders.
+- subs ([]string): An ordered list of subdecoders to which the MultiDecoder will delegate.
+Each item in the list should specify another decoder configuration section by section name.
+Must contain at least one entry. - log\sub\errors (bool): If true, the DecoderRunner will log the errors returned whenever a delegate decoder fails to decode a message.
+Defaults to false. - cascade\strategy (string): Specifies behavior the MultiDecoder should exhibit with regard to cascading through the listed decoders.
 Supports only two valid values: "first-wins" and "all".
 With "first-wins", each decoder will be tried in turn until there is a successful decoding, after which decoding will be stopped.
 With "all", all listed decoders will be applied whether or not they succeed.
 In each case, decoding will only be considered to have failed if none of the sub-decoders succeed.